What is your goal for attending SCCC?

 Every year over 1,600 transfer students begin their studies at Suffolk by transferring credits from other colleges and universities.

 Suffolk also awards transfer credit from other sources including Advanced Placement Examinations, Armed Services training, and educational programs sponsored by certain non-collegiate organizations such as employers and government agencies.

-Correspondence Schools and Online High School Diploma Programs.
+Correspondence Study and Online High School Diploma Programs

-Our current International Student community, numbering over 500, come from many different parts of the world.
+Our current international students come from many different parts of the world.
 We regard every international student as a valued member of our truly diverse college community and we are committed to working with each student individually in order to help all students successfully achieve their goals.